 2. Become one with Nature at the J.N.
 ‘Ding’ Darling National Wildlife Refuge

 Lose yourself in the largest undeveloped mangrove eco system in the USA with miles of primordial wetlands.
-Watch flocks of birds migrate across land and sea and see alligators and manatees dance along the drivable ‘safari’ trail through.
-Migratory birds of over 220 species are protected in this pristine habitat.
+Watch flocks of birds migrate across land and sea and see alligators and manatees dance along the drivable wildlife trail.
+Birds of over 270 species are protected in this pristine habitat.